ThomasTeklu/Active-Directory-Walkthrough/README.md

 ![image](https://github.com/user-attachments/assets/865814c3-c0c9-4ad0-b7ac-71dad6fbf3ef)

 You can now close out of that window.
+We'll move on to setting up our client machine now.

+Back in Azure, create another virtual machine, this time with a Windows 10 Pro "image"/OS.
+Also, make sure to configure it to be in the same geographical location as well as the same virtual network as the DC.

+The next step will be to configure the client's DNS settings to the DC's private IP address.
+Of course for this you will need to locate the private IP address of the DC.